boopsboops/nhamunda-checklist/nhamunda-checklist.md

 Identification to species level follows <u>Eigenmann & Norris (1900)</u> and <u>Eigenmann (1912)</u> based on the following characters: rounded caudal fin with larger lower lobe; distinct cranial fontanelle; maxillary barbels long, extending to caudal (extended only to caudal peduncle in our specimen); dorsal spine notched anteriorly; dark stripe along lateral line (in our specimen this comprised just a elongated blotch under the dorsal fin); base of caudal with dark bar; and obliquely angled dark saddle behind head (from dorsal insertion to base of opercle); body and fins irregularly mottled.

-Fishes were caught .
-Location?
-Piracutu?
-Examples are pictured preserved and alive in Figure YYY.
+One individual was caught by hand-net on the Rio Paratucu (Rio Nhamundá tributary), and delivered a painful sting, confirming that many heptapterids are venomous <u>(Wright, 2009)</u>.
+This specimen is pictured in Figure YYY.

 ##### Figure